 You May Also Like…

-While a whole plethora of rockhounding guides exist for the state of Nevada, if you are looking for a good comprehensive guide for the hottest spots, check out Rockhounding New Mexico: A Guide To 140 Of The State’s Best Rockhounding Sites.
+If you’re looking for a decent guide to New Mexico’s minerals, you can check out Rockhounding New Mexico: A Guide To 140 Of The State’s Best Rockhounding Sites.

 This guidebook highlights a large number of the even larger number of potential rockhounding sites across the state.
 With this guidebook, just about anyone can learn where to find unique minerals, fossils, and other geologic treasures mentioned above.
 An exceptional reference for experts and novices alike, you can read about 140 of New Mexico’s top sites to visit as a rockhound.
 Expect detailed site information including the following

 - Detailed maps and directions to sites including GPS points

 - Rules and regulations regarding land use

 - Contact information for local land management agencies

 - Suggestions for tools and techniques by site

 There are other guides out there, but this is a great one for people of all levels.
 The best part is that the information is easy to read and displayed well, which is something that not every guide out there offers.